C. S. Dias

-Conrad Stansilaus Dias (born 19 November 1969) is the judge of Kerala High Court.
-The High Court of Kerala is the highest court in the Indian state of Kerala and in the Union Territory of Lakshadweep.
-The High Court of Kerala is headquartered at Ernakulam, Kochi.
+Conrad Stansilaus Dias (born 19 November 1969) is a judge of the Kerala High Court, the highest court in the Indian state of Kerala and in the Union Territory of Lakshadweep.
+The court is headquartered at Ernakulam, Kochi.

 Early life

 Dias was born in Ernakulam, Kerala, to Adv.R.G.Dias and Phyllis Dias.
-He is an Anglo-Indian.
+He is an Anglo Indian.
 He did his schooling at the Kendriya Vidyalaya, Ernakulam.
 He secured his law degree from Government Law College, Thiruvananthapuram in 1992.